rdebeasi/magicbox-maps-prototype/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/7dab7a5070c67de50551/maintainability)](https://codeclimate.com/github/unicef/magicbox-maps-prototype/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/7dab7a5070c67de50551/test_coverage)](https://codeclimate.com/github/unicef/magicbox-maps-prototype/test_coverage)

+## OpenShift Usage

+This fork of Magic Box Maps 2.0 makes it easy to build and deploy the application in OpenShift.
+The `.openshift-applier` directory contains the information needed to set up the application using the OpenShift Applier.
+The `Jenkinsfile` contains the build steps.

+This code assumes that continuous integration has been set up using [labs-ci-cd](https://github.com/rht-labs/labs-ci-cd/).

+For more information, see the [OpenShift Applier Readme](openshift-applier/README.md).

+**Note:** This repo expects the Jenkins shared library to be provided by Jenkins, not the application.
+This feature isn't yet in Labs CI-CD, but it should be available soon.
+See https://github.com/rdebeasi/ci-cd.

+## Overview

 This application is designed to suggest schools and regions most in need of infrastructure and planning for disaster prevention and response.
 It is the product of an 8 week collaboration between UNICEF Innovation and Red Hat Innovation Labs.
 It is still a prototype.

 This short video provides more detail [![IMAGE ALT TEXT HERE](https://i.ytimg.com/vi/-F8ODbOv8j4/maxresdefault.jpg)](http://www.youtube.com/watch?v=-F8ODbOv8j4)